sskeirik/k-debugger-experiment/README.md

-# K Debugger Experiments
+# K Language-Specific Debugger Experiments

 This repository contains a very simple PL semantics called _Base_.

-Then several extensions of _Base_ are developed to facilitate/simulate a language-level debugger being built on top of _Base_.
+Then several extensions of _Base_ are developed to facilitate/simulate building a language-level debugger on top of _Base_.

+**NOTE:** Here we are _only_ interested in _language-specific_ debuggers which can debug programs executed by K-defined interpreters (in this case, `.base` files).
+That is, we are _not_ considering how to debug K specifications  themselves (typically, `.k` files).

 ## Experiment Design

 Typically, when people run a debugger, they have an interactive command-line REPL or GUI where they can:

 -   execute their program for `N` steps and;
--   set breakpoints on lines of code in various files so that execution will pause when a breakpoint line is reached.
+-   set breakpoints on specific lines of code in input files so that execution pauses when a breakpoint line is reached.

 To avoid developing a full blown REPL for this simple experiment, we instead let _Base_ programs have the form: